 According to former Greencastle coach Jamie Richardson, who coached her through last spring, Ward's recruitment process began during her sophomore year when Penn State recruiters came to look at an opposing pitcher.

 "The Penn State coach basically said, 'You can't coach speed; you either have it or you don't,'" Richardson said.
 "That's something you need at the next level, so that was the big selling point, and that kind of kicked off the recruiting process."

 Speed has clearly been a strength of Ward's.
 Just last year, she stole 13 bases in 13 attempts.
 She also batted .353 with 32 runs, nine RBIs, one double and five triples.

 But her defense is potentially her biggest strength, according to Richardson.

 "As a centerfielder, that's the person who takes charge of the defense in the outfield," Richardson said.
-"She has great instincts, and she's just quick on the ball.
-She

 At centerfield for the Blue Devils, Ward has been a Public Opinion first-team and second-team selection.
 In her junior year, she was also selected to the Mid Penn Colonial Division first team.